 Frodo sniffled, and then shuddered with sad memory.
 "His eyes burned."

 He nodded.
 "He said his axe was hungry and impatient.
 Was that battle lust?
 I think so.
 Faramir -- " His eyes filled again with tears.
 "He -- " He couldn't find the words. "... not the same."

 Frodo nodded, looked back at Aragorn and pushed the words out.
 "But he still -- Isn't it?
 I'm not a warrior, but I've heard it said.
 Isn't it that hot blood makes a wound's hurt less, or not at all?
 The fire is so strong that it obscures all else?"

-“The fire has its own pain, the loss of control,” Aragorn’s words were gentle and grieved.
-“The rage has been in me many times this last year.
+"The fire has its own pain, the loss of control," Aragorn spoke gently.
+"The rage has been in me many times this last year.
 Such burning leaves deep scars, and is difficult to exit.
 I can understand why Faramir might not have wanted to die in that mood.
-To regret what he must do, rather than rejoice in a last act well done.”
+To regret what he must do, rather than rejoice in a last act well done."

 "He forced himself.
 Gimli walked ahead, eager.
 He helped him, I think.
 Something shone gold on the side of his head.
 I don't understand that.
 It was Faramir's decision, but at the last, Gimli took the lead.
 Faramir needed his example."

 "We recovered Faramir's horn and Gimli's ax.
 They were killed not captured, or you would have been stopped.
 They both fought hard, by the marks that were left."